culvertsoft/mgen/index_a_functionality.md

 Bottom line, MGen let's you build:

  * Accessible, comprehensible, cross-language data models that you come back to later and understand and attach to new (external or your own) interfaces.

+### Language support

+The currently supported languages are:

+ * C++
+ * Java
+ * JavaScript

+We plan to support further languages, and prioritize by demand.
+The MGen toolkit is designed to be easily extendable to further languages by just adding custom code generator plug-ins to the MGen compiler.

+### Development information

+ * Java 1.7 or newer.
+External deps through maven (currently just json-simple)
+ * C++98 or newer.
+External deps included.
+Libraries are header-only.
+Generated code is .cpp+.h
+ * JavaScript: [info pending]